Smartdevs17/order_based_swap_contract/README.md

 - **getOrder**: Returns the details of a specific order.

 ### Usage
-1. Deploy the OrderBasedSwap contract.
+1. Deploy the OrderBasedSwap contract with the addresses of the tokens that will be used for swapping.
+2. Transfer an initial supply of tokens to the OrderBasedSwap contract.
-2. Users can create orders by calling the `createOrder` function and specifying the tokens and amounts.
+3. Users can create orders by calling the `createOrder` function and specifying the tokens and amounts.
-3. Other users can fulfill orders by calling the `fulfillOrder` function.
+4. Other users can fulfill orders by calling the `fulfillOrder` function.

 ## Testing